 Information Sessions For New Volunteers

 The meetings start at 7.30pm (arrive 7.15 for coffee and biscuits) and go on until 9.00pm.
 All are welcome and there's no need to book in advance.
 At these evenings we will talk in more detail about what being a Samaritan entails.
 It will help you decide if you wish to take things futher.
+Contact us for the next dates.

 The next Selection Day for those who have attended an Information Evening, and want to apply to be a Samaritan will be Sunday 23rd September from 10.45 until 3.00pm.